white lie: (Merriam Webster)

 When I grew up and came across workplace politics, not only did I embrace the “white lies” concept- I believe I stretched the limit of the concept like no man ever did.

-I discovered even the harshest of bosses are human when it comes to flattering their “brilliance and wonderful understanding of the human nature”, not to mention their “hilarious sense of humor!”
+I discovered even the harshest of bosses are human when it comes to flattering their “brilliance and wonderful understanding of human nature”, not to mention their “hilarious sense of humor!”

 “That’s life, Amiga!”
 I told myself.